kimruddock/pawelgrzybek.github.io/_drafts/2016-05-21-intro-to-web-animations-api.md

 ## Basic syntax

 The heading above is the biggest lie of this article because something like “basic syntax” doesn’t exist.
-Spec is huge and there is so many constructors associated with WAAPI.
+Spec is huge and there is so many constructors associated with WAAPI (more to come soon).
 Let’s just cover bare minimum that allows us to create something.

 ```js
 elem.animate(effect, options);
 ```

 Please don't confuse this native [`animate()`](https://w3c.github.io/web-animations/#dom-animatable-animate) function with jQuery [`animate()`](http://api.jquery.com/animate/) - these are not related whatsoever.
 First parameter `effect` describes the movement of an animation.
 At this moment the only natively implemented option that we can use is an array full of keyframes.
-The future spec allows to pass here an object with array of values.
-When function is invoked, new `KeyframeEffect` object is created.
-In Level 2 spec we will be able to use more fancy things like `GroupEffects` and `SequenceEffects`.
+The future spec allows to use an object with array of values.
+When function is invoked, new `KeyframeEffect` object is constructed.
+In Level 2 of spec we will be able to use more fancy things like `GroupEffects` and `SequenceEffects`.
 If you would like to use all these features of tomorrow today, [polyfill](https://github.com/web-animations/web-animations-js) is needed because Firefox nightly build is the only browser that supports some of them.
 You can think about this parameter as it was `@keyframes` in CSS.

 The bare minimum that needs to be passed as `options` parameter is duration in milliseconds.
 Luckily we can pass a much more parameters to [`AnimationEffectTiming`](https://w3c.github.io/web-animations/#animationeffecttiming) object.
 Essentially think of this parameter as CSS animation related properties (animation-duration, animation-timing-function, animation-delay etc.).

-## Just do it, do it, do it now
+## Won't belie until you see?

 Enough of theoretical gibberish — time for a practical example.
 If you have some previous experience with CSS animations,  the piece of code below should look very familiar.